giantswarm/docs/src/content/general/organizations/index.md

 <div class="well disclaimer">

 <i class="fa fa-warning"></i> This article covers organizations as defined in the [Management API]({{< relref "/ui-api/management-api/_index.md" >}}).
 These are replacing the organizations as used with the [REST API]({{< relref "/ui-api/rest-api/index.md">}}).
 While the general concept is similar in both implementations, there are difference which we'll provide more detailed documentation for soon.

+If you intend to use Management API organizations now, be aware that your REST API users (using gsctl and the web UI) won't have access to these organizations.

 <!-- TODO: link article about changes and migration -->